dainst/chronoi-demoapp-api/README.md

 Features:

-* API for file upload
+* Rate-limited Endpoint for scheduling jobs with optional file upload.
-* Configurable commands with proper option checking.
+* Commands are configurable on project startup time.
-* Delayed execution via a scheduler.
+* Delayed execution of jobs/command.
+(Requester has to poll for success/errors.)
-* TODO: Rate-limited endpoints.
-* TODO: Automatic housekeeping for removing stale files and jobs.
+* TODO: Configurable intervals and limits for housekeeping to prevent resource exhaustion.

 ## Development